justicedemocrats/new-site/src/pages/landing/index.md

     calloutText: ''
     header: 'Elect a new generation of diverse, working-class Democrats'
     htmlContent: >-
-      **We recruited, trained, and helped Alexandria pull off one of the biggest upsets in American history.** But the top of the Democratic Party is still disproportionately wealthier, whiter, and more male than the base.
+      **We recruited and helped Alexandria pull off one of the biggest upsets in American history.** But the top of the Democratic Party is still disproportionately wealthier, whiter, and more male than the base.